United Nations Security Council resolution: Terms and functions mentioned in the UN Charter

-Article 25 of the Charter says that "The Members of the United Nations agree to accept and carry out the decisions of the Security Council in accordance with the present Charter".
 The Repertory of Practice of United Nations Organs, a UN legal publication, says that during the United Nations Conference on International Organization which met in San Francisco in 1945, attempts to limit obligations of Members under Article 25 of the Charter to those decisions taken by the Council in the exercise of its specific powers under Chapters VI, VII and VIII of the Charter failed.
 It was stated at the time that those obligations also flowed from the authority conferred on the Council under Article 24(1) to act on the behalf of the members while exercising its responsibility for the maintenance of international peace and security.
 Article 24, interpreted in this sense, becomes a source of authority which can be drawn upon to meet situations which are not covered by the more detailed provisions in the succeeding articles.
 The Repertory on Article 24 says: "The question whether Article 24 confers general powers on the Security Council ceased to be a subject of discussion following the advisory opinion of the International Court of Justice rendered on 21 June 1971 in connection with the question of Namibia (ICJ Reports, 1971, page 16)".

 In exercising its powers the Security Council seldom bothers to cite the particular article or articles of the UN Charter that its decisions are based upon.
 In cases where none are mentioned, a constitutional interpretation is required.
-This sometimes presents ambiguities as to what amounts to a decision as opposed to a recommendation, and also the relevance and interpretation of the phrase "in accordance with the present Charter".
+This sometimes presents ambiguities as to what amounts to a "decision" as opposed to a "recommendation".

-If the Security Council cannot reach consensus or a passing vote on a resolution, they may choose to produce a non-binding presidential statement instead of a Resolution.
+If the Security Council cannot reach consensus or a passing vote on a resolution, its members may choose to produce a non-binding presidential statement instead of a Resolution.
 These are adopted by consensus.
 They are meant to apply political pressure—a warning that the Council is paying attention and further action may follow.

 Press statements typically accompany both resolutions and presidential statements, carrying the text of the document adopted by the body and also some explanatory text.
 They may also be released independently, after a significant meeting.